scott-eric-kaufman/the-whole-sek/content/the-valve/2006-03-06-sexy-historicism.md

 By [Kenneth Rufo](http://ghostinthewire.org/) on 03/07/06 at 03:36 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/sexy_historicism/#7987)
 []()

 Ken, thanks for the comment, but as I’ve just returned from the talk, I’m a little bushed.
 Needless to say, I agree with you.
 The moment represented is always fraught with contingency in ways that the moments of composition and reception aren’t.
 Alright, that’s not true, but the complexities the productive and receptive moments are managable, whereas those of the representative spiral into absurdity.
-And because I’m primarily a literary scholar, I’m interested in the warpedness of the moment represented most of all; so, in my dissertation, I’m interested in how investments in particular systems of human evolution and progress inflect the representation of a particular moment, &amp;c.
+And because I’m primarily a literary scholar, I’m interested in the warpedness of the moment represented most of all; so, in my dissertation, I’m interested in how investments in particular systems of human evolution and progress inflect the representation of a particular moment, &c.

 Like I said, I’m a little on the exhausted side, but you’re right; had I had more than 15 minutes to speak I would’ve pressed that point.
 The equivalence was pedagogical more than anything else.
 That said, I’d love to continue this conversation in a more serious vein tomorrow, since it’s central to my dissertation and I love little more than cribbing off people smarter than me.